 2. Don’t let them pull you back

 Leaving a toxic relationship is hard.
-But what is harder not to come back.
+But the hardest part really is not to come back.
 In many cases, this is due to the fact that the cold and neglecting partner suddenly gets all emotional about you.
 One of the main traps of a toxic relationship is the honeymoon phase.
-Whenever toxic partner senses the danger of losing their supply, they will do exactly everything to keep the partner by their side at all costs.
-They will suddenly become sensitive and caring, ready to please your every whim, shower you in presents and attention.
+Whenever a toxic partner senses the danger of losing their supply, they will do exactly everything they need to keep the partner by their side at all costs.
+They will suddenly become sensitive and caring, ready to please your every whim, shower you with presents and attention.
 It will feel like heaven.
 It will finally – finally – feel like something you’ve been struggling for.
 And that will be till the moment your partner makes sure they won you back for sure – and things will get back into their disturbed and unhealthy course.
 You should bear it in mind when you are having your last conversation (emphasis on the last!).
-Your partner will never change.
-They might be caring and loving for a day or two, but not for the rest of the time.
-Accept this and leave.

 3. Stick to the “No-contact” rule

 Opinions may differ on whether you should stay on friendly terms with your ex-partners and whether it is ethical to try to build a lukewarm relationship where flames used to be.